How Diversity and Cross-Functional teams Outperform every Time.

-In the first group of diverse chickens, all was fine.
-They were fat with healthy feathers and their joined egg production had increased substantially since the start.
+In the first group of divers chickens, all was fine.
+They were fat with healthy feathers and their joined egg production had increased enormously.

 In the second group, however, all but three of them were dead.
-These three super-super chickens indeed produced the most eggs individually but picked the rest to death.
-The chickens that were the most productive had achieved that success only by suppressing the productivity of the rest.
+These three super-super chickens picked the rest to death.
+The chickens that were individually the most productive had achieved that success only by suppressing the productivity of the rest.

 The organisational pecking model:

-Over the last decades this seemed to be a solid strategy to maximise your chances to become successful: Go to the right school, join the right sports clubs, have the right connections, get the right job, and you’re on your way to the top.
+The last decades this seemed to be a solid strategy to maximise your chances to become successful: Go to the right school, get into the right sports clubs, have the right connections, get the right job, and you’re on your way to the top.

 You meet like-minded people who achieved their success in a similar way.
 Nice and cosy, like super chickens together.
-That way our organisation’s leaders were chosen by the pecking order model.
+This way our organisation’s leaders were determined by the pecking order model.

-Another experiment was run by MIT.
-They researched the impact of (the lack) of diversity and measured IQ between teams that played the online battle multiplayer game “ League of Legends”
+Another experiment was run by MIT to research the impact of (the lack) of diversity and measured IQ between teams that played the online battle multiplayer game “ League of Legends”

-The outcome confirmed their hypotheses based on previous research.
-The groups performing best were not the groups with the one or two people with the most impressive IQ.
-Nor are the groups with the highest total IQ either.
+The outcomes confirmed their hypotheses based on previous research.
+The groups that performed best were not the groups with one or two people with the most impressive IQ.
+They weren’t the groups with the highest total IQ either.

-The most successful teams had three characteristics in common, listed out below:
+The really successful teams had three characteristics listed out below,

 - First, there was a high degree of social sensitivity towards each other.
-This was measured with a test in which you read emotions from the eyes.
-This is generally regarded as a test for empathy, and the groups with high scores on empathy performed better.
+This is measured with a test in which you read emotions from eyes.
+This is generally regarded as a test for empathy, and the groups with high scores performed better.

-- Second, the successful groups gave each other about the same amount of time, so that no one voice dominated, but there also were no hitchhikers.
+- Secondly, the successful groups gave each other about the same amount of time, so that no one voice dominated, but there were also no hitchhikers.

-- Third, there were more women in the successful groups.
+- Thirdly, there were more women in the successful groups.

-(The author guessed this was because women usually score higher in the empathy test so that the empathy quotient counts double.
-Or maybe it was because they offered a more diverse perspective.
-However, the real reason I don’t know.
+(Whether this was because women usually score higher in the empathy test so that the empathy quotient counts double, or it was because they offered a more diverse perspective, is unknown.)